Derivation of the nonlocal collision term in the relativistic Boltzmann equation for massive spin-1/2 particles from quantum field theory: Equilibrium

 and require that Kn $\ll 1$.} The expansion near equilibrium as defined in \eq\eqref{approx1} is a measure of how important {}{dissipative} effects are and can be associated to an expansion in the Knudsen number.
 Qualitatively, we can write

-where $\delta f$ is a function which describes deviations from equilibrium.
+where $\delta f$ is a function which describes deviations {of both the scalar and axial-vector part of the Wigner function} from equilibrium.
 For systems made of particles with spin, in addition to the expansion in \eq\eqref{expeq}, we introduce an expansion in powers of $\hbar$.
 In our framework, spin effects and scattering nonlocality are treated {}{as being of} the same order and it is natural to consider $\Delta$ as a new scale of the system.
-We can now relate {}{a new parameter $\kappa$ to the $\hbar$-expansion}, defined as
+We can now relate {}{a new parameter $\kappa$ to the $\hbar$-expansion} {of the Wigner function}, defined as

 The relation between $\kappa$ and the Knudsen number is given by

 In order for {}{the assumption of} molecular chaos to hold, and hence for particles to be considered as free between scatterings, we require that $\Delta \lesssim \ell_\text{mfp}$, implying